tehongis/Cave/README.md

 # Cave

 ReTry on gravity force - like game with goal to restore crashed ship parts from thecaves with tractorbeam or rope like mechanics.
-Initial development will be done on linux and sdl2 to keep things simple.
+Initial development will be done on linux and libsdl2 abd libbox2d to keep things simple.

 ideas so far:
   - Generated caves (maybe cellular automata + voronoi)